Running miles and miles can be tough on your body. Chances are you will feel sore the next day.

 I don’t tend to get much soreness after a run in the days afterwards, unless I really hit it hard, but I can see how these tights would help with that.

-I’m so pleased I found these running tights.
+I’m pleased I found these running tights.
 My first test of them was very positive, and I look forward to testing them out on longer distances.

 All in all, I think compression tight technology has its merits, and anything that gives you that extra confidence boost on your runs is a win in my book.